DersuG/repo-playground/test_pull_request_merge_conflict.md

 - GitHub shows if the pull request can be automatically merged or not.
 If there is a conflict, it will still let you create the PR.
   - GitHub even lets you resolve conflicts in-browser.
   - VSCode has tools to help visualize and fix merge conflicts.
+- If you delete a branch on GitHub, it will still show up as an origin branch locally.
+Do `git fetch --all --prune` to remove the dead origin branch.